rossbeazley/androidwear-myfirstwatchface/readme.md

 --next up, put the right presenter in the Factory
  - consider how we can change the enum factories to compose plain old class factories (maybe just segregate interface)
- - collapse existing View interfaces into one generic ListOfStringsView
+ - DONE collapse existing View interfaces into one generic ListOfStringsView
  - possible implement re-work of factory enums
+ - add next screen to show option has been selected  <-- NEXT